rartino/ENVISIoN/README.md

 Subsequent contributions have been made during the spring term of 2018 by Anders Rehult, Andreas Kempe, Marian Brännvall, and Viktor Bernholtz, as part of the same course.
 The title of the final report was: "Design och implementering av system för interaktiv visualisering av elektronstrukturdata".
 The project was supervised by Johan Jönsson (main supervisor) and Rickard Armiento (client and expert).
 The course examinator was Per Sandström.

+## Installing ENVISIoN from .deb package
+Download the packaged version from the [releases page](https://pages.github.com/).

+Install the deb package using your package manager.
+You should now be able to start ENVISIoN using `envision` and Inviwo using `inviwo` in your terminal.

 ## Installing ENVISIoN from source

 This guide will step by step show how to build Inviwo and thereafter install ENVISIoN from source using Ubuntu 18.04.
 Installing and building on other platforms should be simmilar but dependencies and specific commands may vary.